marin774/Jingle-WorldBopper-Plugin/README.md

 # Jingle WorldBopper Plugin
-A Jingle plugin which keeps your saves folder under a certain size.
-This reduces disk space usage, and it helps MultiMC load instance settings faster (since it has fewer worlds to load).
+A Jingle plugin which clears certain worlds from your saves folder.
+This reduces disk space usage, and it helps the launcher load instance settings faster.

 ## Installation
 Download the latest version from the [Releases page](https://github.com/marin774/Jingle-Worldbopper-Plugin/releases).
 Drag and drop it into your Jingle plugins folder, and restart Jingle.